 How long does it take to produce 3D planning imagery and reports?

 This depends on several factors.
 1) The scale of the development.
 2) Requirements from the planning authorities 3) requirements from the other design team consultants, particularly the planning consultant 4) sensitivity of the site and its surrounding environment.

-3D Design Bureau generally experience projects falling into a few time categories – 1-2 weeks, 2-4 weeks, 4-6 weeks and 6-8 weeks.
+3D Design Bureau generally experiences projects falling into a few time categories – 1-2 weeks, 2-4 weeks, 4-6 weeks, and 6-8 weeks.
 Many factors dictate the exact timeframes involved in a given project.

 What files and documents do I need to provide for 3D planning images and reports?

-This depends on the project, but most 3D firms will require a full set of architectural, engineering, landscaping and survey drawings along with design references.
-Suggested viewpoints for Verified View Montages is also important.
+This depends on the project, but most 3D firms will require a full set of architectural, engineering, landscaping, and survey drawings along with design references.
+Suggested viewpoints for Verified View Montages are also important.
 For BRE Daylight and Sunlight Assessments, 3D Design Bureau will advise what areas require analysis.